Your cart

 Visit our help centre for more details.

-Dineamic Myth Busters: Can chicken soup really help cure a cold?
+Can chicken soup really help cure a cold?

-Dineamic Myth Busters: Can chicken soup really help cure a cold?
+Can chicken soup really help cure a cold?

 Research shows that eating chicken soup may have positive effects on the respiratory tract during a cold.
-The warm vapor isproven to raise the temperature of our nasal passages, which loosens thick secretions and clears our passages, helping us to breathe.
+The warm vapor is proven to raise the temperature of our nasal passages, which loosens thick secretions and clears our passages, helping us to breathe.
 Chicken soup may also have positive anti-inflammatory responses by decreasing inflammation caused by viral illnesses and therefore may suppress hypersensitivity and minimise symptoms of the virus.

 Other studies claim that chicken soup keeps you hydrated and soothes a sore throat, therefore making us feel better.
 Consuming chicken soup may also be associated with a positive psychological experience, as we may already have a positive association and attachment to having chicken soup when we’re sick.
 Turns out our grandparents weren’t telling fibs after all!

-Verdict: Myth confirmed!
+Verdict: Confirmed!
 Bring on the soup!

 Previous post